kckecheng/prometheus/switch.rst

 - job_name: define a job name, "snmp" is used in this example;
 - targets: define the switch to collect data from with the snmp_exporter.
 Here, 2 x switches are defined;
-- replacement: define the address and port where the snmp_exporter itself is listening
+- replacement: define the address and port where the snmp_exporter itself is listening.
+Do not use "localhost:<port>" even when it works, since this will make it diffcult to distinguish endpoins on the Prometheus taget display page.

 After changing the configuration file, Promethes can be started directly with command "./prometheus".
 By default, it listens at port 9090:

 .. image:: images/prometheus_overview.png

-The data collected from snmp_exporter can be checked from **Status->Targets**:
+The endpoints of snmp_exporter can be checked from **Status->Targets**:

 .. image:: images/prometheus_targets.png